UM-Data-Intelligence-Lab/CasFT/README.md

 # CasFT
 CasFT leverages observed information Cascades and dynamic cues modeled via neural ODEs as conditions to guide the generation of Future popularity-increasing Trends through a diffusion model.
-- Jing, X., Jing, Y., Lu, Y., Deng, B., Chen, X., & Yang, D*.
+- Xin Jing, Yichen Jing, Yuhuan Lu, Bangchao Deng, Xueqin Chen, Dingqi Yang*.
 (2024).
 CasFT: Future Trend Modeling for Information Popularity Prediction with Dynamic Cues-Driven Diffusion Models.
 In Proceedings of the AAAI Conference on Artificial Intelligence (AAAI) 2025.

 ## How to run the code